omarkohl/rationality-freiburg.de/website/content/events/2024-03-15-consciousness/statistics/index.md

 > the small group discussion (was too little time though)

-> Most: Very interesting presentations focusing on two different aspects/approaches to the question of consciousness.
+> Very interesting presentations focusing on two different aspects/approaches to the question of consciousness.
-> Least: Time management

-> Most: The presentations and the discussions were really interesting and fun.
+> The presentations and the discussions were really interesting and fun.
-> Least: I would have preferred more time for discussions, maybe by splitting up the content into several Meetups.

 > Presentation is rich in content.
+[An older version of the feedback form had only one answer field for "best" and "worst".
+An organizer split that comment, making the best guess what the commenter was trying to say.]
+### 12. What did you like the least?

+* **Responses:** 9 people (34.62% of attendees)

+**Note:** Anything contained in square brackets [] is an edit by the organizers.

+> less time

+> A little bit chaotic today, longer discussion in small groups would have nice, clear definition of consciousness was not given

+> First part didn't really 'introduced' what was then presented by Nawid.
+Felt a bit irrelevant for the discussion part.

+> I think some parts of the presentations were not really relevant for the topic.

+> Will wasn't fully clear about the arguments are the end.
+But might just need to think more about it.

+> Mehr Zeit, um tiefer in die Diskussion zu gehen wäre gut

+> Time management

+> I would have preferred more time for discussions, maybe by splitting up the content into several Meetups.

-The discussion is not structured or guided.
+> The discussion is not structured or guided.